uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 # Message maximum length
-The length of your messages has a hard limit of 230 tokens; if this limit is exceeded you will have to generate a new response!
+The length of your messages has a hard limit of 230 tokens; if this limit is exceeded your message will be summarized before it is presented.
 Messages should ideally be shorter 150 tokens.

 # Displaying images and video
 You can present visual media, images and videos, that illustrates your